-Roth IRA Eligibility and Contributions.
+IRA Eligibility and Contributions.

-- Regular or Annual Roth IRA Contribution.
+Regular or Annual IRA Contribution.
 An annual contribution, commonly referred to as a regular contribution, is your contribution for the tax year, and is based on your and your spouse's compensation if filing jointly.
 Your designation of the tax year for your contribution is irrevocable.
-You may direct all or a portion of any tax refund directly to an IRA, up to your annual contribution limit. - If you are married and file a joint federal income tax return, you or your spouse may make a contribution on your behalf for that tax year if you or your spouse have compensation.
-This contribution must be made into your Roth IRA, and it cannot exceed the contribution limits applicable to regular Roth IRA contributions. - 2.
+You may direct all or a portion of any tax refund directly to an IRA, up to your annual contribution limit.

+If you are married and file a joint federal income tax return, you or your spouse may make a contribution on your behalf for that tax year if you or your spouse have compensation.
+This contribution must be made into your IRA, and it cannot exceed the contribution limits applicable to regular IRA contributions.
+You may make a regular IRA contribution even if you are age 701⁄2 or older during a tax year.

 Compensation for Eligibility.
-You are eligible to contribute to your Roth IRA if you have compensation (also referred to as earned income).
-The amount you may contribute may be limited based on your modified adjusted gross income (MAGI).
-The instructions to your federal income tax return will provide helpful information in determining your compensation and MAGI amounts. - Common examples of compensation include wages, salary, tips, bonuses, and other amounts received for providing personal services, and earned income from self-employment.
-Compensation does not include earnings and profits from property such as dividends, interest, or capital gains, or pension, annuity, or deferred compensation plan amounts. - 3.
-Limitations on Contributions.
-The amount you can contribute depends on your MAGI for the tax year for which the contribution applies, your marital status, and your tax-filing status.
-The following chart shows how your MAGI and status affect your contribution limit.
-The greater your MAGI, the lesser the amount you may contribute.
+You are eligible to contribute to your IRA if you have compensation (also referred to as earned income).

+Common examples of compensation include wages, salary, tips, bonuses, and other amounts received for providing personal services, and earned income from self-employment.
+Compensation does not include earnings and profits from property such as dividends, interest, or capital gains, or pension, annuity, or deferred compensation plan amounts.
-2021 MAGI LIMITS Modified AGI (MAGI) Single Married, Filing Jointly Married, Filing Separately Less than \$10,000 Full Contribution Full Contribution Phaseout \$ 10,000 - \$125,000 Full Contribution Full Contribution No Contribution \$125,001 - \$139,999 Phaseout Full Contribution No Contribution \$140,000 - \$198,000 No Contribution Full Contribution No Contribution \$198,001 - \$207,999 No Contribution Phaseout No Contribution \$208,000 or over No Contribution No Contribution No Contribution

-2022 MAGI LIMITS Modified AGI (MAGI) Single Married, Filing Jointly Married, Filing Separately Less than \$10,000 Full Contribution Full Contribution Phaseout \$ 10,000 - \$129,000 Full Contribution Full Contribution No Contribution \$129,001 - \$143,999 Phaseout Full Contribution No Contribution \$144,000 - \$204,000 No Contribution Full Contribution No Contribution \$204,001 - \$213,999 No Contribution Phaseout No Contribution \$214,000 or over No Contribution No Contribution No Contribution

-^{}Subject to annual cost-of-living adjustments, if any.

-IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), and the instructions to your federal income tax return also contain helpful calculation information.

-4. Catch-Up Contributions.
-Catch-up contributions are regular Roth IRA contributions made in addition to any other regular Roth IRA contributions.
-You are eligible to make catch-up contributions if you meet the eligibility

-- requirements for regular contributions and you attain age 50 by the end of the taxable year for which a catch-up contribution is being made. - Maximum Contribution Limits.
-Your regular (including catch-up) Roth IRA contributions are limited to the lesser of 100 percent of your and your spouse's compensation if filing jointly or the dollar amounts set forth on the following chart.
+- 3. Catch-Up Contributions.
+Catch-up contributions are regular IRA contributions made in addition to any other regular IRA contributions.
+You are eligible to make catch-up contributions if you meet the eligibility requirements for regular contributions and you attain age 50 by the end of the taxable year for which a catch-up contribution is being made. - 4.
+SEP and SIMPLE IRA Contributions.
+Your employer may make simplified employee pension (SEP) plan contributions to this IRA in addition to your own regular IRA contributions.
+Your employer is responsible for verifying the SEP eligibility requirements and determining the SEP contribution amount.
+This IRA cannot accept Savings Incentive Match Plan for Employees of Small Employers (SIMPLE) IRA contributions from your employer. - 5.
+Maximum Contribution Limits.
+Your regular (including catch-up) IRA contributions are limited to the lesser of 100 percent of your and your spouse's compensation if filing jointly or the dollar amounts set forth on the following chart: